forestgrape/coronavirus/controlling.md

 > My memories of skiing date back to the early 90s, back then a ski day was mostly outdoors from open-sky lifts to outdoor lunch.

 > Allowing skiing in some regions first, I consider good, since all can benefit from the experiences gathered.
-Ideally the situations are closely monitored (e.g. Covid-19 salvia-tests for travellers both on arrival and departure) and all experiences (concepts, monitoring results) are transparently published.
+Ideally the situations are closely monitored (e.g. Covid-19 saliva-tests for travellers both on arrival and departure) and all experiences (concepts, monitoring results) are transparently published.

 > International Travelling can be connected to skiing but mostly skiing and international travelling are independent.
 Generally for travelling I think in place staying in case of an infection is important i.e. test before leave/travel (as of 30.11. no further discussed on this page).